FeiYao-Edinburgh/CS-hardware-software/README.md

 ```
 a='*.csv' # This is similar to a=*.csv or a="*.csv", and hence $a is exactly *.csv.
 echo $a # *.csv will be expanded and printed.
 echo "$a" # Double quotes do not work for $ and hence it first becomes "*.csv".
-However, double quotes work for * and hence *.csv printed eventually.
+However, double quotes do work for * and hence *.csv printed eventually.
 echo '$a' # Single quotes do not work for $ and hence $a printed directly.
 ```